 Aluminum spacers are the preferred choice among inline skaters, primarily because they allow for better heat displacement than nylon or plastic spacers.
 This allows the wheel to perform better.

 A wheel's core contains the hub and the spokes of the wheel.
 Its design is very similar to that of a wheel on an automobile.
 Just as an automobile wheel will have a rim on a tire, a skate will have a core that contains the hub and spokes.
 Contained within the hub are the bearings and spacer.
 The purpose of the core of a skate wheel is to prevent the wheel from coming in contact with the bearing.
 Additionally, it acts as an internal stiffener to help the wheel maintain its shape when under stress.
-To help you better visualize the placement of the core and the hub, please review the following illustration:
+To help you better visualize the placement of the core and the hub, please review the illustration on the right.

 The core of an inline skate wheel is typically made of nylon or plastic.
 This will keep the wheel weight at a minimum, and help keep the overall weight of the skate at a minimum as well.
 A wheel that does not have a hub will deform around the bearing, slowing the wheel as a result.